A-Sverdrup/water-expert-system/README.md

 © Anthony&Co.
 Media Production 2017-2025.
 All rights reserved.

 This is a beta-version of this software.

 You may encounter previously unknown errors or unintended behaviour.

 Please report found issues to https://github.com/A-Sverdrup/water-expert-system/issues

-This program was developed on Windows and was not yet tested on MacOS, Linux or BSD.
+This program was developed and tested on Windows.

+This program has rudimentary MacOS/Linux/BSD support, but was never tested on those systems and may be broken.

-Requirements:
+### Requirements:

 Python 3.12 or 3.13.

-Python 3.13t is CONFIRMED INCOMPATIBLE.
+Python 3.13t is INCOMPATIBLE with pandas.

+### Dependencies:

 ```
 python3 -m pip install numpy